manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 - ODBC is not necessary, as it is system library.
 - OpenSSL might be build from sources, or download prebuilt from https://slproweb.com/products/Win32OpenSSL.html (that is mentioned in cmake internal script on FindOpenSSL).
-- Boost might be donwloaded pre-built from https://www.boost.org/ releases.
+- Boost might be downloaded pre-built from https://www.boost.org/ releases.

 ### See what is compiled